-- Which sources can be found in RISM?
+Which sources can be found in RISM?

-- How complete is RISM?
+How complete is RISM?

-- Where can I get copies of the music?
+Where can I get copies of the music?

-- How can I participate?
+How can I participate in RISM?

 Individuals can support our work by:

-- reporting mistakes in our online catalogues.
+- reporting mistakes in the online catalog

-Libraries can sponser RISM by:
+Libraries can support RISM by: